oktawianklosko/radicalconversion/README.md

 -Switch bullet type through powerup
 -Bullet collision only works on the centre of the sprite

 -Any final radical changes?
-Lore, text screen, animations, power moves
+Lore, text screen, animations, power moves, alter score with powerup

 Small diary- 31/12/17